Fenix4088/Square-Meter-Project/README.md

 The filter, wich appears in the form of a drop-down menu below the display button, allows the user to sort out the displayed objects by price and area.
 The filter in the form of two icons gives the user a choice of displaying objects either as cards or a table.
 If the user chooses a table display, another filter will sort :thumbsup: the objects by certain features.
 The table uses an ascending and descending type of filter.
 All filter settings are saved.
-It means that after restarting the page, the user will see all his previous filter settings, if any. :sunglasses:
+It means that after restarting the page, the user will see all previous filter settings, if any. :sunglasses:

 ###### :large_blue_diamond: Item page
 If you click on the card with a product, detailed data for this product will be displayed:
-  1. Name of a cunstruction company
+  1. Name of a construction company
   2. Living space
   3. Number of rooms in an apartment
   4. Floor